skellat/mkdocs-cms/docs/index.md

 ### Serving You In The COVID-19 Crisis

 We continue to monitor and react to the [COVID-19 crisis](https://simple.wikipedia.org/wiki/COVID-19).
 The long-running crisis shaped how we operate.
-After nearly two years we've come to a view that the pre-coronavirus world isn't coming back *completely* any time soon, if at all.
-We're looking at how we can move forward boldly into a new future.
+After this much time we've come to a view that the pre-coronavirus world isn't coming back *completely* any time soon, if ever.
+We're moving boldly into a new future.

 ### To Reach Us